oasisprotocol/old-docs/src/operators/sentry-node.md

 ## Prerequisites

-Before following this guide, make sure you've read the [Prerequisites] and [Joining the Testnet] guides and created your Entity.
+Before following this guide, make sure you've read the [Prerequisites] and [Running a Node on the Amber Network] guides and created your Entity.

 [Prerequisites]: ./prerequisites.md
-[Joining the Testnet]: ./joining-the-testnet.md
+[Running a Node on the Amber Network]: ./running-node-on-amber-network.md

 ## Configuring the Oasis Sentry Node